AnyLog-co/documentation/sql setup.md

 Users determine which physical database to use and a node operates indifferently regardless of the physical database selected.
 When a logical database is created, users name the physical database that is assigned to the logical database.
 The association will host the database tables in the physical database associated with the logical database.
-Usually, users will leverage SQLite with nodes that are low in compute power and PostgreSQL with stronger nodes.
+Usually, users will leverage SQLite with nodes that are low in compute power and PostgresSQL with stronger nodes.
 Users can leverage multiple physical databases for different logical databases within the same nodes.
 In addition, different nodes in the network can use different physical databases for the same logical database.